Gauravi1107/Vityarthi-Project/README.md

 Technologies / Tools Used

 .Python 3.13

 .File Handling

 .Random Module

 .Conditional Logic & Loops

  Steps to Install & Run the Project
 1. Install Python

 2. Download/Copy the Project Files

-Save the full code as:
+Save the full code as: companion.py

-companion.py

 Make sure there is an empty file named:

 companion.txt
 (This will store your mood logs.)

 3. Run the Program

-Open terminal/command prompt and type:

-python companion.py

 4. Follow On-Screen Menu